-The economy is in recovery, and people are leery of new investment opportunities because of the market’s current volatility.
-Knowing the uncertainty of the current year, many people find it challenging to feel confident about future financial plans or strategies.
+With rising interest rates and increasing fears of a recession, people are leery of new investment opportunities.
+Facing uncertainty in the coming year, many people lack confidence in their financial plans or strategies.
 Thankfully, the new year brings with it new hope, and January is the perfect time to reassess the difficulties of the past 12 months, evaluating what worked and what didn’t, and turning those lessons into successes in the year to come.
 This article is not about focusing on high-risk investments; it is about exploring eight safe and fundamental investment strategies to work towards financial success this year.

 1. Create a Budget and Stick to It

 Budgets are more often ideal scenarios than actionable plans.
 People typically take time out of the first month of every year to establish a financial plan, but those accounts and rules they set out with at the beginning of the year rarely, if ever, last more than a few months.

 The problem with many first draft financial plans is they are rooted in idealism and not realism.
 Too many people try to cut out too much and too quickly.
 A spending habit is, at its core, a habit, meaning that it is not something you can alter rapidly.

 Instead of trying to cut out every luxury and every want, try dialing back the spending.
 For example, instead of buying a fancy, expensive latte every day before work, cut it down to three or four days a week.
 You need to create new, and healthier, habits to work towards financial success.

 Creating a realistic budget is about finding a balance between needs, wants, and savings.
 Your needs typically should take no more than 50% of your monthly income; wants, no more than 30%; and savings, at least 20%.
 Finding the right balance for your life will not occur overnight, but you can start making adjustments in January for a healthier fiscal year.